📞 (352) 464-4400

 No. You must qualify for an enrollment period.
 The most common is the Annual Enrollment Period (October 15 – December 7), but Special Enrollment Periods may apply in certain situations.

-Pharmacies can assist, but you should verify that your medications are covered under the new plan’s Part D formulary before switching.
+No. You should verify that your medications are covered under the new plan’s Part D formulary before switching.
+Pharmacies can assist, but coverage is not automatic and formularies differ by plan.

-Can I switch more than once per year?
+Can I switch Medicare plans more than once per year?

 Generally no, unless you qualify for a Special Enrollment Period.
 During the MA Open Enrollment (January 1 – March 31), you can make one additional change if you’re already in an Advantage plan.